admu-sec/wsl-arch-setup/README.md

 # Arch Linux WSL Setup

-A quick setup guide for installing Arch Linux on WSL (Windows Subsystem for Linux) with terminal tools like fastfetch, cmatrix, and cava.
+A quick setup guide for installing Arch Linux on WSL (Windows Subsystem for Linux) with terminal tools like fastfetch & cmatrix.

 ---